 Combining a Breast Lift with Augmentation

-Many women who decide to have a breast lift often opt to also have breast augmentation done in conjunction with the breast lift.
+Many women who decide to have a breast lift often opt to also have breast augmentation done in conjunction with the surgery.
+This combination procedure is called a breast augmentation with lift, or a breast lift with implants.
+Combining a breast lift and augmentation addresses sag while enhancing volume and projection.
 Our surgeon, Dr. Wallace, will be happy to answer all of your questions about the options available to you based on your specific circumstances.

 Frequently Asked Questions about Breast Lift

 Q: Can You Get A Breast Lift Without Implants?

 A: Yes.
 This involves removing skin in much the same way as a breast reduction, but without removing any breast tissue to go with it.